-If you are not running a trace-enabled kernel daemon, skip the remaining of this section.
+If you are not running a trace-enabled kernel daemon, skip the remaining of this section and proceed to "Conclusion - NightTrace" on page 3-37.

 Several sample API programs are provided with NightTrace.

 - Type the following commands to build the watchdog example program: